-West Sussex Trail Running with KARIBU
+Sussex Trail Running with FLOCK Running (formerly) KARIBU

 When I took up running four years ago, I’d never heard of trail running.
 But living in the country as I do, running off-road is almost a default setting … we don’t have many pavements in my corner of Sussex.
 I’ve since come to realise, that even as amateurs, we all have our own particular niche in the running world.
-Some go fast, some want to run in groups, some stick to fair weather, others like to go long.
+Some go fast, some want to run in groups, some stick to fair weather, and others like to go long.

 It took lockdown for me to realise that it’s trail running that is my niche and ignites me.
 With everything shut, and travel not allowed, I found I could find the adventure I craved by taking to the trails, preferably a new route that I’d never tried before and which meant battling the elements, soaking up nature, and challenging myself.
-Which is why I was so excited to discover that Salomon ambassador and passionate trail runner (as well as world record-holding kite surfer) Sam Lutman-Pauc lives on our patch!
+Which is why I was so excited to discover that passionate trail runner (as well as world record-holding kite surfer) Sam Lutman-Pauc lives on our patch!

 Sussex Trail Running